-In many ways the Mount Vernon estate was comprised of several small African-American villages, presided over by an Anglo-American ruling class.
-At the time of George Washington's death in 1799, African-Americans made up roughly 90% of the plantation's population, with 317 slaves and roughly twenty to thirty Anglo-Americans living on the five farms comprising Mount Vernon.
+In many ways, the Mount Vernon estate was comprised of several small African American villages, presided over by an Anglo-American ruling class.
+At the time of George Washington's death in 1799, African Americans made up roughly 90% of the plantation's population, with 317 enslaved people and roughly 20 to 30 Anglo-Americans living on the five farms comprising Mount Vernon.

-The largest village was at the Mansion House Farm, where around ninety slaves resided.
-The others ranged in size from Dogue Run Farm, with forty-five slave residents on 650 acres of land, to fifty-seven at River Farm, containing 1,207 acres of arable land, forty-one slaves at Muddy Hole Farm which had 476 acres, and seventy-six at the 928-acre Union Farm.
+The largest village was at the Mansion House Farm, where around ninety enslaved people resided.
+The others ranged in size from Dogue Run Farm, with forty-five enslaved residents on 650 acres of land, to fifty-seven at River Farm, containing 1,207 acres of arable land, forty-one enslaved people at Muddy Hole Farm which had 476 acres, and seventy-six at the 928-acre Union Farm.

-There were three basic types of slave housing used on the estate, which varied considerably in their style, quality of construction, and degree of privacy.
-The majority of house servants and skilled workers on the Mansion House Farm were assigned quarters which were considerably better in terms of the first two elements—style and quality—than were slaves on the outlying farms.
+There were three basic types of housing used on the estate by the enslaved community, which varied considerably in their style, quality of construction, and degree of privacy.
+The majority of the people who worked in the house and skilled workers on the Mansion House Farm were assigned quarters that were considerably better in terms of the first two elements—style and quality—than the residences of enslaved people on the outlying farms.
 From considerations of privacy, however, field workers on the four outlying farms had an advantage, both because of the configuration of their quarters—the largest of which housed no more than two families—and because these quarters were a greater distance from their master's supervision.

 These quarters were eventually torn down in the 1790s.
-From around 1793 until George Washington's death in 1799, most of the slaves at the Mansion House Farm lived in the brick wings flanking the Greenhouse, in four large rectangular rooms each measuring thirty-three feet, nine inches by seventeen feet, nine inches, a total living space of about 600 square feet.
+From around 1793 until George Washington's death in 1799, most of the enslaved people at the Mansion House Farm lived in the brick wings flanking the Greenhouse, in four large rectangular rooms each measuring thirty-three feet, nine inches by seventeen feet, nine inches, a total living space of about 600 square feet.
 Each of the rooms had a fireplace on one of its shorter walls and glazed windows.
-Certain slaves on the Mansion House Farm lived in rooms over the kitchen building, while still other families had individual cabins.
+Certain enslaved people on the Mansion House Farm lived in rooms over the kitchen building, while still other families had individual cabins.